marcos-cmd/Project-2/readme.md

 View the current cases of COVID-19 by US State.
 ![Cases Chart](client/src/assets/chart.gif)

-Compare states' case counts with an interactive choropleth map (Made with Mapbox GL JS).
+Compare states' cases per million residents with an interactive choropleth map (Made with Mapbox GL JS).
 ![Choropleth Map](client/src/assets/choropleth.gif)

 Did you test positive for COVID-19?
 Keep track of your test results on our application.